How to Cook Quinoa

-Related: Delicious Quinoa Salad Recipes
+See More: Delicious Quinoa Salad Recipes

 Though protein is quinoa's calling card, it's not the total protein content but the type of protein that gives the grain its healthy rep. Quinoa has all nine amino acids essential for human nutrition.
 This combo is common in meats, but rarely found in plant-based foods.
 Quinoa also boasts a good dose of fiber and iron.

-Trending everywhere, quinoa is a new staple of grocery stores, though you'll most likely spot it in the health aisle.
+Quinoa is available in most grocery stores, and you'll most likely spot it in the grains aisle.
 It's also available in most natural-foods stores.
 Quinoa grows in a rainbow of colors, but the most commonly sold are red quinoa, black quinoa and white quinoa.

 Pictured recipe: Almond Butter-Quinoa Blondies

+Ready to push the quinoa boundaries?
+Two extensions of the quinoa grain are quinoa flour, a great option for gluten-free baking, and quinoa flakes, which look and cook similarly to rolled oats.
+Find both products in bigger supermarkets and natural-foods stores.
 Interested in DIY quinoa flour?
 To make it at home, grind white quinoa in a clean coffee grinder until it becomes a fine powder.
 Though not as fine as what you get in the store, your homemade flour will work in recipes for cookies and bars where the fine texture won't matter.